Optimal-order bounds on the rate of convergence to normality in the multivariate delta method: Introduction

-Using (instead of the mentioned Rosenthal inequality) exponential inequalities for sums of random vectors due to Pinelis and Sakhanenko \cite{pinsak85} or Pinelis \cite{pin94,pin95}, for each $p\in(2,3)$, under the assumption of the finiteness of the $p$th moment of the norm of the $V_i$'s, one can obtain a uniform bound of the form $O(1/n^{p/2-1})$, which is similar to the BE bound for a linear statistic with a comparable moment restriction.
-However, the corresponding constant factor in the $O(1/n^{p/2-1})$ will then explode to infinity as $p\uparrow3$.
-As for $p\ge3$, this method produces bounds of order $O((\ln n)^{3/2}/\sqrt n)$ (for $p=3$) and $O((\ln n)/\sqrt n)$ (for $p>3$), with extra logarithmic factors.
-Concerning this method and the corresponding results, see Proposition~\ref{prop:suboptimal.exp} in the present paper.
+Using (instead of the mentioned Rosenthal inequality) exponential inequalities for sums of random vectors due to Pinelis and Sakhanenko \cite{pinsak85} or Pinelis \cite{pin94,pin95}, for each $p\in(2,3)$, under the assumption of the finiteness of the $p$th moment of the norm of the $V_i$'s, one can obtain a uniform bound of the form $\bigO(1/n^{p/2-1})$, which is similar to the BE bound for a linear statistic with a comparable moment restriction.
+However, the corresponding constant factor in the $\bigO(1/n^{p/2-1})$ will then explode to infinity as $p\uparrow3$.
+As for $p\ge3$, this method produces bounds of order $\bigO((\ln n)^{3/2}/\sqrt n)$ (for $p=3$) and $\bigO((\ln n)/\sqrt n)$ (for $p>3$), with the extra logarithmic factors.

 While any of these bounds would have sufficed as far as the ARE is concerned, we became interested in obtaining an optimal-rate BE bound for the Pearson statistic.
-Soon after that, we came across the recent remarkable paper by Chen and Shao \cite{chen07}.
+Soon after that, we came across the remarkable paper by Chen and Shao \cite{chen07}.
 Suppose that $T$ is any nonlinear statistic and $W$ is any linear one, and let $\De:=T-W$; then make the simple observation that

 for all $z\in\R$.
 Chen and Shao \cite{chen07} offer a Stein-type method to provide relatively simple bounds on the two concentration probabilities in the above inequality, hence bounding the distance between $T$ and $W$; the reader is referred e.g.\ to \cite{barbour05} for illustrations of the elegance and power of Stein's method to a wide array of problems.
 Chen and Shao provided a number of applications of their general results.